Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 • Designed for outbound — The infrastructure expects cold email traffic

-• Isolated accounts — Problems with one mailbox don't cascade
+• Isolated workspace tenants — Problems with one mailbox don't cascade across the org

 • No big-tech AI scanning your sending patterns and applying consumer email rules